otaviojava/jcassandra-book/manuscript/04-cql.md

  Java Magazine | 2017-01-01 00: 00: 00.000000 + 0000 | {'Java 7', 'Java EE 8', 'NoSQL'} | 100
 ```

-The ordering of the data is done from the `ORDER BY`, however, it is not as powerful as in the relational databases since the ordering is only performed by key type fields.
+The ordering of the data is done from the `ORDER BY`, however, it is not as powerful as in the relational banks since the ordering is only performed by key type fields.

 ```sql
  SELECT * FROM library.magazine where id = 'Java Magazine' ORDER BY posted_at DESC;